 Welcome back to Mane Monday!
-Last week we talked about How To Start a Healthy Hair Journey and one of the steps to a healthy hair journey was to have plan.
+Last week we talked about How To Start a Healthy Hair Journey and one of the steps to a healthy hair journey is to have plan.
 That plan is called a Hair Regimen and it consist of a schedule of hair practices you will choose to adopt!
 While regimens can become complex I am going to start you off with five simple steps.
 When you first start an healthy hair journey it can be a bit overwhelming and hard to figure out where to start.
-No worry’s I’m here to help, so let’s get started.Before we get stated, this post is in no way sponsored.
+No worry’s I’m here to help, so let’s get started.Before we get started, this post is in no way sponsored.
 The products I am mention are what I have used for years on my healthy hair journey.
-The products I am mention are excellent for all hair types not just relaxed.
-Now that that’s out of they way, let get move onto the steps.
+The products I mention are excellent for all hair types not just relaxed.
+Now that that’s out of they way, let’s move onto the steps.

 5 steps to Creating A Custom Hair Regimen